-A qualification in Practical Woodwork or Practical Metalwork is preferred but not essential.
+A qualification in Practical Woodwork or Practical Metalwork is preferred.

 The Furniture Making course allows candidates to develop craft skills and develop awareness of the disciplines within Furniture manufacture.
 Candidates will manufacture a range of different furniture artefacts learning about safe workshop practices, operation of machinery and a range of hand tools used in furniture making.
-Candidates will also learn about wood finishes and veneering.
+Candidates will demonstrate skills in wood finishing and veneering.